Be the first to know

 The Global Developer Survey:

 The questions we asked shed light on how developers like to work — do they prefer to work remotely or in the office?
 Do they test first and what is the impact?
 Is becoming an Engineering Manager the ultimate goal?
 If so, do developers know how to get there?
 What qualities make up a dream employer?
+All questions that are important to advancing your technical recruiting effort and hiring developers that contribute to a high-performing team.

 Here’s what we learned: